G2 32 x 32 White Circle

 This is the viral popularity or word of mouth surrounding your mobile app marketing.
 Virality can be measured in different ways, but a common method is to calculate the k factor by multiplying the number of mentions (organic or paid) by the corresponding conversion percentage.

-However, you track virality, determine one way of tracking it from the beginning and stick with it for the most complete and cohesive results.
+However, you track virality, determine one way of tracking it from the beginning, and stick with it for the most complete and cohesive results.

 Channel Breakdown

 The range and type of channels that users use to access your application.
-Generally, you want to aim for a variety in sources along with analyzing the type of source as it relates to its popularity with your target demographics and how the users who arrived via various channels behave once they download and install your app.
+Generally, you want to aim for a variety of sources along with analyzing the type of source as it relates to its popularity with your target demographics and how the users who arrived via various channels behave once they download and install your app.

 Geo-metrics